Maynak2001/Desh-Darshan/README.md

 ## 🚀 Features

-- ⚡ Built with **Next.js** for blazing fast performance
+- ⚡ Built with **React.js** for fast and dynamic UI
-- 🎨 Responsive design with modern UI
+- 🎨 Responsive design with modern styling
 - 📍 Explore Indian states and their cultural highlights
 - 🌐 Deployed seamlessly on **Vercel**